-While encryption protects agains external threats, if internal staff members can remotely access network-connected printers the network can be vulnerable.
-To prevent any issues leading from this, Brother printers support Password Protected Embedded Web Servers, which will time-out after a period of five minutes of inactivity.
+While encryption protects agains external threats, if internal staff members can access network-connected printers there could be a vulnerability.
+To prevent any issues occurring from this, Brother printers support Password Protected Embedded Web Servers, which stops unauthorised users making changes to a device, preventing misuse.

-They also support IP Blocking, which will prevent access to the device over the network.
+They also support IP Filtering, which will prevent access to the device over the network.
 In this example, the printer will only accept connections from users with the following IP Addresses: 10.45.12.1, 12.45.12.45, 10.45.12.46 & 10.45.12.47